islamelgendy/Replication-package-stubborn-mutants/README.md

 ### 1. `Scripts/`
 This directory contains all Python scripts used to execute various steps of our study, including:
 - **Selection stubborn mutants**: A script to perform all test case selection approaches to kill the stubborn mutants for a project.
-- **Subject-stats**: A Script to analyise the subjects to produce the stats about the stubborn mutants for a particular project.
+- **Subject-stats**: A Script to analyse the subjects to produce the stats about the stubborn mutants for a particular project.
 - **Stubborn mutant analysis**: A script to analyse the nature of each stubborn mutant.
-- **Stubborn mutant analysis cumulative**: A script to analyse the nature of each stubborn mutant accross all versions of a project.
+- **Stubborn mutant analysis cumulative**: A script to analyse the nature of each stubborn mutant across all versions of a project.
 - **utils**: Scripts implementing utility functions.

 ### 2. `Resources/`